 Repeated exposure to stress can lead to reductions in our circulating sex hormones which in turn, may impact our libido.
 One study treated male rats with curcumin or a control for 15 days.
 The rats with chronic stress, treated with curcumin saw significant improvements in levels of testosterone.

-Together, Dr Ellis suggests these studies propose that curcumin can impact stress-related systems that reduce sex hormones and improve blood flow to those all important working “muscles”.
+Together, Miss Ellis suggests these studies propose that curcumin can impact stress-related systems that reduce sex hormones and improve blood flow to those all important working “muscles”.

 What about the turmeric female libido relationship?